 The key to balanced, freedom-filled relationships is in verse 16.
 Paul commands Christians to “walk by the Spirit.”
 Not a suggestion.
 This is an on-going, daily, hourly, moment by moment choice to allow God’s Spirit to lead us.

 Your flesh is a real enemy and the possibility for us to give in to its draw is very real.
 So, we are commanded to walk by the Spirit!
 That is the key to maturity in marriage and in life.
-Now that’s one to grow on!
+As we surrender to His power in our lives we are made increasingly free to love others (which includes our spouses!).

 Have you learned to love your spouse with the love that shows up even when you do not like each other much?
 Have you found the power of God to help you love each other?

-When you have those times that you do not like each other, will you commit to seek the Lord for His “grace” and the “quieter love” that He can provide you?
+When you have those times that you do not like each other, will you commit to seek the Lord for His “grace” and the “quieter love” that He will provide for you?

 How will you die to yourself today?
 What choices will you make to insure you are filled with the Holy Spirit?